What is Kwibuka?

 We ask the world to come together to support the survivors of the genocide, and to ensure that such an atrocity can never happen again – in Rwanda or elsewhere.

 Kwibuka21 is a series of events taking place in Rwanda and around the world.
 These events lead up to the national commemoration of the genocide in Rwanda, which begins on 7 April 2015.
 The genocide began on 7 April 1994.

 Kwibuka21 is also a time to learn about Rwanda’s story of reconciliation and nation building.

 Rwanda is looking forward to the next twenty years.
 We have a vision of hope, dignity and prosperity for our country.
 The people of Rwanda are working together for the brighter future they deserve.
 Come together with them to learn about, and commemorate, the Genocide against the Tutsi.

-Kwibuka20 calls on the world to stand against genocide in three key ways:
+Last year’s Kwibuka20 called on the world to stand against genocide in three key ways:

 – To remember: Honouring the memory of those who died.
 Offering support to those who survived.